mozilla/solitude/docs/topics/overall.rst

 Errors occur on Braintree fields, not fields passed in the request, so the the error keys do not match request fields.

+Braintree has some errors which it doesn't consider validation errors because they are not specific to a submitted input field.
+However, Solitude still displays these as validation errors so that error handling is consistent.
+The error codes may be prefixed.
+For
+`credit card processing errors <https://developers.braintreepayments.com/javascript+python/reference/general/processor-responses/authorization-responses>`_ the error code is prefixed with ``cc-``.

 Example failure from Braintree::

     .. code:json::